abvee/asus-s15-vivobook-oled/power-saving/README.md

 * `deep` in the `mem_sleep` file gives the value of `s2idle` to `mem` in the `state` file.
 Stands for `suspend to RAM` or `S3` sleep

-This is used in conjucntion with `systemd-logind` to set the sleep state when the laptop lid is closed.
-Note that acpid is not used to set the sleep state because I don't want to use another program.
+On the laptop, I want this type of sleep to only occur when the lid is closed, or perhaps through `swayidle`, though I have not done anything about that yet.

+`systemd-logind` is the default way to handle `acpi` events. `acpid` can also be used, but I don't want to use it becuase it's just another program, and it makes things more complicated.

+However, it might be possible that the problems that occur with sleep (described later on) might not occur if `acpid` is used.
+I personally have not tested it.

-Output of `cat /etc/systemd/logind.conf`:
+Output of `cat /etc/systemd/logind.conf` (systemd-logind's configuration file):
 ```
 # See logind.conf(5) for details.